 Finally, an Arctic sea ice tipping point doesn’t mean that the Arctic becoming ice-free will cause a sudden and dramatic global warming event.
 A common misconception with tipping points is that they’re always abrupt, dramatic events, when in reality their most important feature is their irreversibility even if they then only happen gradually.
 In this case, the tipping point is when losing summer sea ice would become inevitable through elevated regional warming even if human emissions ceased.
 By this definition, the latest IPCC report suggests that for a low emissions scenario there’s still a chance that some summer sea ice could survive, although continued emissions make this unlikely.

 Together, observations, theory, modelling, and palaeorecords suggest that a summer ice-free Arctic is not yet imminent, and will not trigger a globally catastrophic “Blue Ocean Event” when it does.
 The first ice-free summer in the Arctic will happen sooner than originally thought and likely sometime in the next few decades, but is hard to predict exactly when because of large natural variability on top of the human-driven warming trend.
-And while losing the summer sea ice will drive significant regional warming and and may increase mid-latitude weather extremes, the global warming boost will be modest (estimated at +~0.16oC) and won’t happen in one sudden jump.
+And while losing the summer sea ice will drive significant regional warming and and may increase mid-latitude weather extremes, the global warming boost will be modest (estimated at +~0.15-0.2oC, of which around half has already happened) and won’t happen in one sudden jump.

 As with many climate tipping points, an ice-free Arctic won’t be the trigger for an abrupt, dramatic event.
 It is rather an unwelcome extra amplification of climate change that will have an impact over many decades.
 Climate tipping points will likely make climate change worse than expected and more difficult to counter, but claims of a near-inevitable chain reaction to runaway warming as a result of an ice-free Arctic are wide of the mark.

-Updated 26/4/2019 with a link to a new paper which supports the summer/winter ice-free Arctic RF estimates and a recent paper with probabilities of an ice-free Summer relative to the level of global warming.
+Updated: 26/4/19 with a link to a new paper which supports the summer/winter ice-free Arctic RF estimates and a recent paper with probabilities of an ice-free Summer relative to the level of global warming.
+30/7/19 with updated references for radiative forcing from ASSI loss so far, additional support for an RF of ~0.7 W/m2 for total ASSI loss (but with large uncertainty from cloud feedbacks), and some figure rounding.

 This post was written by Dr. David A. McKay, currently a Postdoctoral Researcher at Stockholm Resilience Centre (Stockholm University), where he is part of the Earth Resilience in the Anthropocene Project (funded by the European Research Council) and is researching non-linear climate-biosphere feedbacks.
 This post was written in his spare time with no funding support for this site, and was proofread and edited by Dr. Rachael Avery.